 Shaky footage from shooting handheld.
 You might know it from films such as Dr. Strangelove, Cloverfield, The Blair Witch Project, and your aunt’s 60th birthday.
 Going handheld can be an effective way of shooting video, but shaky footage can leave your viewers feeling seasick.
 While nausea-inducing footage worked for The Blair Witch Project, it’s not ideal for business video.

-Just because your camera isn’t on a tripod doesn’t mean your footage has to be shaky.
+Just because your camera isn’t on a tripod doesn’t mean your footage has to be shaky to shoot quality business video.
 We’ve put together some tips to keep handheld shooting as stable as a table.

 - Shooting handheld allows for greater spontaneity.
 It helps you capture the moment instead of setting up to capture the moment and ultimately missing it.
 In many cases, a somewhat shaky shot is better than missing the shot altogether!